pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

 ## Part 3 - R&D (Research & Documentation)

+- In `Discord-Bot` folder, add a `README.md` file.
+Document the following:
+  - Setup
+    - how to get an API
+    - where to put it to work with the code
+    - dependencies (what packages need to be installed to run the code)
+  - Usage
+    - with your changes to the code in place, describe
+    - what commands you can type in your Discord server
+    - what response this will provide (from your bot)
+  - Research
-For both projects, especially the Discord bot, you may have realized that it is lame that it only runs when you run the program.
+    - you may have realized that it is lame that it only runs when you run the program.

-In the real world, things are "always on", not waiting for Bob to turn his PC on and make sure the program is running.
+    - In the real world, things are "always on", not waiting for Bob to turn his PC on and make sure the program is running.

-Research some possible solutions that would solve this, and discuss why you think it would work.
+    - Research some possible solutions that would solve this, and discuss why you think it would work.

-## Guided Questions

-You don't need to answer these as part of your project.
-They serve as hints to figure out the project.

 ## Submission